mixxxdj/manual/source/chapters/microphones.rst

    Measuring round trip latency

-These programs are recommended on each OS for measuring round trip latency:

-* **GNU/Linux**: jack_iodelay
-* **Windows**: RTL Utility
-* **macOS**: Audacity?

 Copy the time measured in milliseconds by the measurement program into the :guilabel:`Microphone Latency Compensation` option in Mixxx's Sound Hardware Preferences.
 You must use the same sample rate and audio buffer size in the measurement program as you do in Mixxx for the measurement to be accurate.

-If you adjust the microphone gain knob in Mixxx while using direct monitoring, the relative volume of your microphone input to the music will be different in your recorded and broadcasted signal compared to what you hear from your speakers.
-Only adjust the microphone volume with the input gain control on your soundcard with direct monitoring.

 .. warning:: The round trip latency varies unpredictably for each
              combination of sample rate, audio buffer size, soundcard, computer,